tehn/isms/README.md

 ## acknowledgements

-reimagining of norns. reconsidering design for use on a computer with large screen and keyboard.
+reimagining of norns. reconsidering design for use on any computer with large screen and keyboard.

 - based heavily on `matron` from norns, written by @catfact
 - sdl use patterned on work by @neauoire